osrm/mbd-core/README.md

 ```

 ### 2. Use schema column names
-Use the column name of the defined in your code to avoid hard-coding
+Use the defined column names in your code to avoid hard-coding
 ```
 from mbd_core.data.schema import (
     AUTHOR_ID_COLUMN,